faroukmokhtar/project-templates/README.md

 # Example Project: Fuel Consumption Data Analysis

+This project template demonstrates/highlights: setting up an anaconda environment, working with local raw data, building a neural network model, analysing the model through jupyter notebook.

 This project illustrates structuring a DS project that approaches the very simple task of analysing the correlation between different aspects of a car (engine_size, number of cylinders) with its fuel consumption.
-The project explores the implementation of a very simple neural networks that tries to predict the fuel consumption of a car from its engine_size and number of cylinders.
+The project explores the implementation of a very simple neural network that tries to predict the fuel consumption of a car from its engine_size and number of cylinders (a.k.a regression task).
 While the quality of the approach to building a model is not set to a high standard, the code is just non-trivial enough to illustrate how to handle making a DS project rerunnable and easy to navigate.

+## Retrieving the data locally:

+(1) `To download the data, we will use !wget to download it from IBM Object Storage.
+!wget -O FuelConsumption.csv https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/ML0101ENv3/labs/FuelConsumptionCo2.csv§`

+* This will download the data and cast it in a .csv file locally

+(2) Edit the file: config/data-params.json to include the location of the data in the value of the "outdir" key

 ## Running the project